Clothing You'll Want to Keep

 Start by reviewing what you already own.
 Decide which pieces you want to keep, donate, or sell.
 Focus on keeping items made from natural fibers and timeless styles that you enjoy wearing through different seasons of life.

-Think Long-Term: Timelessness, Not Trends
+Think Long Term: Timeless, Not Trends

 Choose pieces that will outlast the trends.
 Find what styles work for you and that you feel truly comfortable in and fit your own lifestyle - not someone else's.
 These are your wardrobe staples, the foundational pieces that you can work with each time you go to your closet.